elelpublic/tsunit/README.md

 # tsunit

-This is a little junit-like api to unit test typescript or javascript code.
+This is a little junit-like api to unit test for typescript or javascript code.

+## Prerequisites

+What you need:

+* tsc - typescript compiler

+For the sample tests:

+* bash
+* nodejs

 ## Usage